Submit Article

 What Was the Outcome?

-The court sentenced the Accused as follows: for the trafficking charge, 13 years’ imprisonment and 10 strokes of the cane; for the rioting charge, 1 year and 6 months’ imprisonment and 3 strokes of the cane; and for the drink driving charge, a fine of $6,000 with 2 weeks’ imprisonment in default.
-The court ordered that the prison terms for trafficking and rioting run consecutively.
+The court sentenced the accused as follows.
+For the trafficking charge, it imposed 13 years’ imprisonment and 10 strokes of the cane.
+For the rioting charge, it imposed 1 year and 6 months’ imprisonment and 3 strokes of the cane.
+For the drink driving charge, it imposed a fine of $6,000, with 2 weeks’ imprisonment in default of payment, and ordered that this default imprisonment would run consecutively with the prison sentences for the trafficking and rioting charges.

-In addition, the court disqualified the Accused from holding or obtaining a driving licence for all classes for 34 months, with the disqualification to commence only from the date of release from prison.
-The Accused appealed against sentence, and these grounds set out the High Court’s reasoning in addressing that appeal.
+In addition, the court disqualified the accused from holding or obtaining a driving licence for all classes of vehicles for 34 months pursuant to s 67(2) of the RTA.
+The disqualification was to commence only from the date of the accused’s release from prison.
+The court also ordered that the prison sentences for trafficking and rioting run consecutively.
+The accused appealed against the sentence imposed, but the present judgment sets out the grounds for the sentences imposed by the High Court at first instance.

 Why Does This Case Matter?